Roseanne Barr Had a History of Promoting Conspiracy Theories Before 'Roseanne' Was Cancelled

 Barr has also made Islamophobic comments, including an attack on former Hillary Clinton adviser Huma Abedin, whom she called a “jew hater” and “filthy nazi whore” in 2016, according to The Daily Beast.

 Beyond Twitter, and even at the heyday of Roseanne in the 90s, Barr has always been controversial.
 In 1990, she shrieked and yelled through the national anthem during baseball game and responded to boos from the crowd by spitting on the ground and grabbing her crotch.

-Her brand of humor — caustic and real — was heralded at the time for getting to the heart of American issues in a genuine way.
-Barr has never shied away from expressing herself, even as her political views took a rightward turn after the original run of Roseanne.
+In 2009, Barr reportedly asked the satirical Jewish publication Heeb magazine to pose dressed as Adolph Hitler in the spread.
+The writer, Oliver Noble, wrote that Barr told him she “may, in fact, be the reincarnation of Adolf Hitler, whom she has requested to be dressed as for her Heeb photo shoot.”